-A website speed test is a perfect tool to test the responsiveness of your WooCommerce store.
-But if you don’t do this properly, your site may seem slower to you after making a change, when it’s faster.
+A website speed test is a perfect tool to test the speed of your WooCommerce store.
+But if you don’t do this properly, your site may seem slower to you after making a change, when it’s actually faster.

 You can also use the free WordPress plugin Query Monitor to pinpoint the themes, plugins, and functions that are performing poorly.
 It helps you debug inefficient database queries, bloated functions, PHP errors, HTTP API calls, etc.

-No speed testing tool is perfect, but pick one and stick with it.
+No speed testing tool is perfect, but pick one and stick with it for consistency.
 You can work your way towards other options later.

 There’s a difference between actual performance and perceived performance.
 The user experience matters more than the technical wizardry powering the site.